- Student Conduct

 Yes.
 Faculty may inform student and student will receive notice of formal and informal allegations.

-- Does the Department Chair or Dean need to sign?
+17. Does the Department Chair or Dean need to be informed?

-Acquiring the Chair’s signature is highly recommended.
+The Code of Student Conduct (Section IV.) provides guidelines for who should be informed of what severity of incidents.
+Additionally, you may have responsibilities under the Faculty Handbook and Departmental protocols to follow.
+Informing the Chair is highly recommended.
 The Office of Student Conduct recommends that the Chair be involved or at least aware of all complaints filed within the Office of Student Conduct from their department.

 Primarily, the Academic Misconduct Report form will be utilized as a form of documentation for the reporting faculty member, the Chair of the Department, the Dean of the College, and the Office of Student Conduct.
 The accused student has a right to review a copy of this report.

-- A. Should there also be a form a student fills out when they complain? b.
-Or is this form for students also?
+19. A. Should there also be a form a student fills out when they complain? b.
+Or is this form for students also?a.
+Definitely.

 ***Special Note: The Office of Student Conduct recommends that each Academic College and/or Department holds a Student Conduct portion in their annual faculty orientations.
 During these orientations, the Office of Student Conduct could review some sample examples of how to fill out the forms.